AndreasKvammen/ML_dust_detection/README.md

 This repository contains the code and data to reproduce some of the main results from the paper "Machine learning detection of dust impact signals observed by the Solar Orbiter", freely accessible at https://angeo.copernicus.org/articles/41/69/2023/angeo-41-69-2023.html

 <img src="https://angeo.copernicus.org/articles/41/69/2023/angeo-41-69-2023-f09.png" width="300" height="300">

-## Installation
-The scripts and functions in this repository can be used on you local machine by downloading a clone of this repository using: git clone https://github.com/AndreasKvammen/ML_dust_detection.git

-This recuires:
- - GitHub (for cloning the repository)
- - Python, Jupyter and Tensorflow working together on you local machine (for Convolutional Neural Network (CNN) Classification)
- - MatLab (for Support Vector Machine (SVM) Classification, CNN Classification Triggered Snapshot WaveForm (TSWF) data and Dust impact rates), including the additional function subplot_tight that can be downloaded at: https://www.mathworks.com/matlabcentral/fileexchange/30884-controllable-tight-subplot

 ### Article Abstract
 This article present results from automatic detection of dust impact signals observed by the Solar Orbiter - Radio and Plasma Waves instrument.